-Services that are covered for you What you must pay when you get these services

-Hearing services - routine (continued)

-Up to two TruHearing Flyte hearing aids per calendar year.
-Benefit is limited to the TruHearing Flyte Advanced and Flyte Premium hearing aids, which come in various styles \$699 per aid for Flyte Advanced.
+Services that are covered for you What you must pay when you get these services In-Network Hearing services (routine) (continued) \$699 per aid for Flyte Up to two TruHearing-branded hearing aids every year (one per ear per year).
+Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors.
+Premium Hearing aids are available in rechargeable style options for an additional \$75 per aid.

-and colors. \$999 per aid for Flyte Premium.

 You must see a TruHearing provider to use this benefit.
-Please call TruHearing at (844) 247-6313.
-TTY users should call (800) 975-2674.
-They will help you locate a provider near you and schedule an appointment.

-Hearing aid purchases includes:

-3 provider visits within first year of hearing aid purchase

-45 day trial period

-3 year extended warranty

-48 batteries per aid

-Benefit does not include or cover any of the following:

-Ear molds

-Hearing aid accessories

-Additional provider visits

-Extra batteries

-Hearing aids that are not the TruHearing Flyte Advanced or Flyte Premium

-Hearing aid return fees

-Loss & damage warranty claims

-Costs associated with excluded items are the responsibility of the member and not covered by the plan.
+Call 1-844-247-6313 to schedule an appointment (for TTY, dial 711).
+Advanced \$999 per aid for Flyte Premium Hearing aid purchase includes:3 provider visits within first year of hearing aid purchase 45-day trial period 3-year extended warranty 48 batteries per aid for non-rechargeable models Benefit does not include or cover any of the following: Additional cost for optional Premium hearing aid rechargeability Ear molds Hearing aid accessories Additional provider visits Additional batteries; batteries when a rechargeable hearing aid is purchased Hearing aids that are not TruHearing-branded hearing aids Costs associated with loss & damage warranty claims Costs associated with excluded items are the responsibility of the member and not covered by the plan.

-Services that are covered for you What you must pay when you get these services HIV screening No prior authorization required.
-There is no co- insurance or co-pay For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: for members eligible for Medicare-covered One screening exam every 12 months preventive HIV screening.
-For women who are pregnant, we cover: Up to three screening exams during a pregnancy Home health agency care No prior authorization required. \$0 co-pay per visit.
+Services that are covered for you What you must pay when you get these services In-Network HIV screening No prior authorization required.
+For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: There is no coinsurance or copay for members eligible for Medicare-covered preventive HIV screening.
+One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy Home health agency care \$0 copay No prior authorization required.
 Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies No prior authorization required.
+You may receive care from any Medicare-certified hospice program.
+You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
+Your hospice doctor can be an in-network provider or an out-of-network provider.
+Covered services include: When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not our plan.
+Drugs for symptom control and pain relief